- Turns any acrylic paint into fabric paint

-- A white ‘acrylic polymer emulsion’ which you mix 1:1 with acrylic paints to create fabric paint.
+- A white "acrylic polymer emulsion" that you mix 1:1 with acrylic paints to create fabric paint.

 - An 8-ounce container with a handy nozzle, but also available in larger containers.

-- Can be heat set in four ways.
+- It can be heat-set in four ways.
 The easiest is probably by ironing for several minutes.

 - Warning: Must be used in a well-ventilated area as releases low levels of formaldehyde during setting.